ropenttd/service.build.docker/generics/README.md

 **This directory should not be built independently.**

-It provides helper packages and global protobufs to the rest of the services.
+It provides helper packages to the rest of the services.